absmach/supermq/mqtt/README.md

 $GOBIN/magistrala-mqtt
 ```

 Setting `MG_CLIENTS_AUTH_GRPC_CLIENT_CERT` and `MG_CLIENTS_AUTH_GRPC_CLIENT_KEY` will enable TLS against the things service.
 The service expects a file in PEM format for both the certificate and the key.
-Setting `MG_THINGS_AUTH_GRPC_SERVER_CERTS` will enable TLS against the things service trusting only those CAs that are provided.
+Setting `MG_CLIENTS_AUTH_GRPC_SERVER_CERTS` will enable TLS against the things service trusting only those CAs that are provided.
 The service expects a file in PEM format of trusted CAs.

 For more information about service capabilities and its usage, please check out the API documentation [API](https://github.com/absmach/magistrala/blob/main/api/asyncapi/mqtt.yml).